Now accepting new registrations for 2020-2021

 Monday to Friday

 Grounded on the ELECT principles to offer positive experiences and set the foundation for lifelong learning and well-being, our program contemplates long periods of uninterrupted exploration and play, and few structured transitions, allowing children to approach activities on their own terms.
 Part of the philosophy that guides our cooperative preschool is parents' involvement in the learning experience.
-Participation in the classroom in encourage on duty days, scheduled at least twice a month, in order to assist our Early Childhood Educators, and cover child/adult ratios in the Toddler and Preschool classrooms
+Participation in the program is encouraged on duty days, scheduled at least twice a month, in order to assist our Early Childhood Educators as environmental staff.

 Children's morning routine